 HEAD pointer

-I'll show you the head pointer when working with git, but you need to know that HEAD pointer is a pointer which indicates your current commit.
-That means when you keep doing changes to your files and you keep committing, git HEAD pointer keeps moving to the most recent commit.
+pointer is a pointer which indicates your current commit.
+That means when you keep doing changes to your files and you keep committing, git HEAD

-Now let's see a brief working of three tier architecture of git.
-I am using git bash which is a command line tool to use git.
+which is a command line tool to use git.
 It automatically gets installed when you install git.
 Let me create a directory named Blog and I will create one text file inside it to track.

 As you can see in the figure above, I am inside my Blog directory, inside which I have an empty text file file.txt.
 So, let's initialize git in this directory.

-The command to initialize git in the working directory is git init.
-As you can see, after I initialized git in the directory .git folder is created.
-The .git folder has all the git configurations to track the changes and also the history of the changes.
-The above figure also shows the items inside the .git folder where you can see HEAD file.
-This file is the same pointer file I explained earlier.
+folder has all the git configurations to track the changes and also the history of the changes.
+The above figure also shows the items inside the .git

 Now let us see the status of the repository and staging area.
-The command to do so is git status.
+The command to do so is git status

 In the above snippet I have first added file to the staging area and then committed it to the repository.
-And then when I entered the command git status, git shows that everything in the working directory or working tree is clean and there is nothing to commit.
+And then when I entered the command git status

 This is the basic implementation of git's three tier architecture.
 Now we will see the working of git in little more depth.